taitulism/draggable/README.md

 It has the following methods:

 ### **.enable() / .disable()**
 Toggle draggability.
+When disabled, the main element gets a `'drag-disabled'` classname.

 ### **.setGrip(newGrip)**
 Sets a new grip handle.
 Argument could be either an HTML Element or an element selector string (e.g. `'#my-grip'`).
-See `grip` option above.
+See the `grip` option above.

 ### **.on(eventName, callback)**
 Listen to drag and drop events: